MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-dashboards-overview.md

 Topology | Displays an icon for one or more objects on a selected image. | Operations DB | N/A|
 Web Browser | Displays a web, optionally sending the ID of the management group, the ID of an object selected in another widget in the dashboard, and the ID of an alert selected in another widget in the dashboard.
 This allows you to create a web page that could use the Operations Manager SDK to retrieve information or perform some other action dynamically in response to a user selection in the dashboard. | Operational DB | N/A|

-For more details of each widget and the configurable properties available, please see [Operations Manager Dashboard Widgets](https://social.technet.microsoft.com/wiki/contents/articles/24133.operations-manager-dashboard-widgets.aspx) from the Management Pack Authoring Guide.
+For more details of each widget and the configurable properties available, see [Operations Manager Dashboard Widgets](https://social.technet.microsoft.com/wiki/contents/articles/24133.operations-manager-dashboard-widgets.aspx) from the Management Pack Authoring Guide.

 ## Next steps